It’s undeniable: Avocados are the A-listers of the produce section.

 “But half an avocado — which you can control — is only about 114 calories, which isn’t all that far off from fruit, so it’s a worthy caloric investment,” he explains.

-Pro tip: If you’re following the Portion Fix nutrition plan, a ¼ medium avocado (or mashed) fits in the blue container.
+Pro tip: If you’re following the Ultimate Portion Fix nutrition program, a ¼ medium avocado (or mashed) fits in the blue container.

 How to Add Avocado to Your Diet